markatou/Partial-APSI/README.md

     brew install gmp (on MacOS)

 Clone this respository and navigate to the `c_code` directory.
 There are three Makefiles: `Makefile-Linux`, `Makefile-MacM1`, and `Makefile-MacM2`.
 Find the correct one for your machine and rename it to `Makefile`.
+If you want to run on an M2 Mac, there is an additional change.
+Replace `common.mk` with `common-m2.mk`.

 Then run: